President Trump again refuses to acknowledge his defeat to Biden; claims he 'won' election | Politics

 President Trump again refuses to acknowledge his defeat to Biden; claims he 'won' election

-Another tweet from The New York Times in the same series said that President-elect Joe Biden added 12.6 million votes over Hillary Clinton’s total from four years ago.
+Another tweet from The New York Times in the same series said that President-elect Biden added 12.6 million votes over Hillary Clinton’s total from four years ago.
 He did well in urban and suburban counties, especially those with educated white voters, including in Republican areas, it said.
-Last week, the mainstream media declared Biden as the winner of the presidential election after the 77-year-old former vice president crossed the mandatory 270 electoral votes out of the 538-member Electoral College.
-Trump, however, has refused to concede the election, asserting that he has won.
-He has filed several lawsuits alleging massive electoral fraud.
+President-elect Joe Biden, a Democrat, is projected to have won the popular vote by more than 5.6 million ballots - 3.6 percentage points - although some votes are still being counted.
+The mainstream media declared Biden as the winner of the presidential election after the 77-year-old former vice president crossed the mandatory 270 electoral votes out of the 538-member Electoral College.

-Media and state officials have said that they do not have any evidence of large-scale voter fraud.
-Trump, meanwhile, accused the media of supporting Biden during the election campaign.
+Trump, meanwhile, has accused the media of supporting Biden during the election campaign.
 Continuing with his tweets, Trump alleged that this was a rigged election.
 "This was a rigged election.
 No Republican Poll Watchers allowed, voting machine “glitches” all over the place (meaning they got caught cheating!), voting after election ended, and so much more!" he said.

 "They didn’t even allow Republican Observers into the building to watch.
 A terrible insult to our Constitution!" he said tagging a tweet which said that the Pennsylvania Supreme Court with a 5-2 majority opinion rejected the Trump Campaign's claim that Republican observers didn't get "meaningful access" to watch the vote counting.
 Trump also vented his anger against the recount in Georgia, a traditional Republican State that he lost to Biden in a close race.